My foundation design

 It is important to get your excavation as close as you possibly can to your drawings to avoid cumulative errors later.
 The best way to do this is have the digger stop 1 inch short of all the figures on the drawings and finish things off by hand digging.
-You need to dig down to 65.5" below grade (which in my case was 85.5 inches below the batter board string reference).
 It is ok to accidentally go down an extra inch as a bit of extra concrete will fill in the extra, but try to avoid it.
 If it is lower in a couple of places (eg where a rock was removed) then bag mix concrete directly into the hole can be used to get it up to the required uniform height.
 If you happen to have soil that sets like concrete then you can potentially use this to fill in rock holes.

 Transferring points to the ground

-The batter boards are on the cleared site height, but you are now working down a hole.
-You need to be able to relate the positions where the batter board strings cross to the ground in the hole so you know exactly where the footing trenches should be.
-This is done using Plumb Bobs.
-It's good to use 8 oz ones because they are heavy enough to work but not too heavy that they will cause the batter board strings to sag excessively.
+The strings between the batterboards accurately give the outer edge position of the Form-a-drain.
+What we need is to transfer the position of the Form-a-drain to the earth at the bottom of the footing trench.
+It's good to use 8 oz Plumb Bobs because they are heavy enough to work but not too heavy that they will cause the batter board strings to sag excessively.

 Excavate width beyond string locations

-The batter board strings mark the inner and outer locations of the 40" wide footings.
-Round the outside, the excavation needs to be an extra 12" to allow for the 4" perforated drainage pipe.
+The batter board strings mark the inner and outer locations of the actual footings.
+Round the outside, the excavation needs to be an extra 6" to allow for the 4" perforated drainage pipe and crushed rock.
 Round the inside, the excavation needs to be an extra 1" to allow enough space for the stakes that hold the Form-a-drain.
 These extra width areas need to be excavated to the same depth as the footings.

 Compact the soil